metascalellc/pig-maven/README.md

 pig-maven
 =========

+This example is related to the following blog about PigUnit: http://www.metascale.com/resources/blogs/196-better-faster-and-simpler-pig-development-using-pigunit

 A sample maven-enabled pig project complete with example of unit tests on UDF using junit and pig scripts using pigunit.

 Use standard maven commands to build and test.